Local-global principles for multinorm tori over semi-global fields: Local-Global Principles for product of norms from two extensions

-\begin{proof} By Corollary \ref{any_two_deg_p}, it is enough to show that $\kappa$ satisfies Condition A with respect to $p$.
-We prove this by induction on $r$.
-If $\kappa =\kappa_0$ then $\kappa$ clearly satisfies Condition A. Suppose the result is known for $\kappa_1$ which is the Laurent series over $\kappa_0$ in $r=k$ variables.
+Suppose the result is known for $\kappa_1$ which is the Laurent series over $\kappa_0$ in $r=k$ variables.
 Let $\kappa$ be the Laurent series over $\kappa_1$ in one variable.
 Then $\kappa$ is a complete discretely valued field with residue field $\kappa_1$.
-Then, as in the proof of Proposition \ref{branch}, using Lemma \ref{1unramified_1ramified_ext_tori_mod_R_trivial}, Lemma \ref{both_ramified_ext_tori_mod_R_trivial} and Lemma \ref{both_unramified_ext_tori_mod_R_trivial}, we conclude that $\kappa$ also satisfies the Condition A with respect to $p$.
+Applying Corollary \ref{residue_to_cdvf}, we conclude that $\kappa$ also satisfies the Condition \ref{A} with respect to $p$. \end{proof}